cloudfoundry/postgres-release/README.md

     - In case of a PostgreSQL major upgrade the `pg_upgrade` utility is used.
 1. Postgres will be unavailable during this upgrade.

-### Considerations after a successfull deployment
+### Considerations after a successful deployment

 In case a copy of the old database is kept (see considerations above), the old database is moved to `/var/vcap/store/postgres/postgres-previous`.
 The postgres-previous directory will be kept until the next postgres upgrade is performed in the future.
 You are free to remove this if you have verified the new database works and you want to reclaim the space.

 ### Recovering a failure during deployment

-In case of a long upgrade, the deployment may time out; anyway bosh would not stop the actual upgrade process.
+In case of a long upgrade, the deployment may time out; anyway, bosh would not stop the actual upgrade process.
 In this case you can just wait for the upgrade to complete and, only when postgres is up and running, rerun the bosh deploy.

 If the upgrade fails:

-- The old data directory is still available at `/var/vcap/store/postgres/postgres-x.x.x` where x.x.x is the old PostgreSQL version
+- The old data directory is still available at `/var/vcap/store/postgres/postgres-x.x.x` where `x.x.x` is the old PostgreSQL version
-- The new data directory is at `/var/vcap/store/postgres/postgres-y.y.y` where y.y.y is the new PostgreSQL version
+- The new data directory is at `/var/vcap/store/postgres/postgres-y.y.y` where `y.y.y` is the new PostgreSQL version
 - If the upgrade is a PostgreSQL major upgrade:
   - A marker file is kept at `/var/vcap/store/postgres/POSTGRES_UPGRADE_LOCK` to prevent the upgrade from happening again.
   - `pg_upgrade` logs that may have details of why the migration failed can be found in `/var/vcap/sys/log/postgres/postgres_ctl.log`

-If you want to attempt the upgrade again or to rollback to the previous release, you should remove the new data directory and, if present, the marker file.
+If you want to attempt the upgrade again or to roll back to the previous release, you should remove the new data directory and, if present, the marker file.